energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

         * How various JSON Data payloads are handled in multi/cross vendor analysis (JSON Schema will be required, etc.)
         * Performace tuning of this concept
         * IT/Production/Operational deployments, etc.

+    - The whole project could also be done on .net core/MVC also.
+It could also be ported to that platform later

+    - Legacy IOT data could be imported into this system also (potentially, not part of this project of course, but very doable)